chockenberry/MarkdownAttributedString/README.md

 This code was written by Craig Hockenberry.
 If you'd like to show your appreciation, there are several ways to do that:

-* [Get Tot!](http://tot.rocks) - if you love Markdown, you'll love the app that inspired this code.
+* [Get Tot!](http://tot.rocks) - if you love Markdown and text in general, you'll love the app that inspired this code.
 It's free on macOS and a one-time purchase on iOS.
 * [Support our Patreon](https://patreon.com/iconfactory) - you'll be supporting a good cause and get tons of cool stuff in return.
 * [Buy our apps](https://iconfactoryapps.com) - the Iconfactory has been making software for over twenty years and we're sure to have something that will appeal to you.

 As with any software, there is plenty of room for improvement.
 Feel free to send pull requests and file issues.
-I'm likely to ignore any issues without test cases.
+It's likely that I will ignore any issues that don't have a failing test case.

 ## License